xpherechain/docs.x-phere.com/docs/nodes/Install-XEN-Guide.md

 ## Download <a id="download"></a>

-You can download the latest version of the XEN on Download page.
+You can download the latest version of the XEN on the [Download page](./downloads/Downloads.md).

 ## Installation